gileCAD/Gile.AutoCAD.Extension/README.md

 Reference this assembly in AutoCAD .NET projects setting the Copy Locale property to True.

-Download the [assembly](https://gilecad.azurewebsites.net/Resources/Gile.AutoCAD.Extension.zip) (Gile.AutoCAD.Extension.dll for AutoCAD 2015 an later).
+Download the [assembly](https://gilecad.azurewebsites.net/Resources/Gile.AutoCAD.Extension.zip) (Gile.AutoCAD.Extension.dll for AutoCAD 2015 to 2024).

 See the [documentation](https://gilecad.azurewebsites.net/Resources/AcadExtensionHelp/index.html).